 The new right to data portability enables individuals to obtain their data, and have their data transmitted to another controller without hindrance, where technically feasible.
-The WP29 Guidance on Data Portability provides examples of such hindrances, including fees asked for
+The right only applies to personal data an individual has provided to a controller.
+It does not extend to data generated by the controller (Article 20(1) & (2)).

-- delivering data, lack of access to a data format or API, or excessive delay or complexity to retrieve the full dataset. - The right applies to personal data an individual has provided to a controller (e.g. mailing address, age) and to data generated by an individual's activity (e.g. a person's search history, traffic and location data).
-It does not extend to data generated by the controller (e.g. a credit score created by a bank) (Article 20(1) & (2)). - The right to data portability only applies where: - " The processing is based on the data subject's consent (or explicit consent for sensitive data) or for the performance of a contract; and - " The processing is carried out by automated means (Recital 68 & Article 20(1)). - The right to data portability will not apply to processing necessary for the performance of a task carried out in the public interest, or in the exercise of official authority vested in the controller (Article 20(3)). - The right to data portability must not adversely affect the rights and freedoms of others (including businesses). - A controller must provide information on action taken on a request for data portability to the data subject without undue delay, and at the latest within one month of receipt of the request.
-This period may be extended by two further months where requests are numerous or complex (Article 12(3)). - Data portability does not automatically trigger the erasure of the data from the controller's systems, and does not affect the original retention period applying to the data which have been transmitted (Article 17 and WP29 Guidance).
+- The right to data portability only applies - The processing is based on the data subject's consent or for the performance of a contract; and - " The processing is carried out by automated means (Recital 68 & Article 20(1)). - The right to data portability will not apply to processing necessary for the performance of a task carried out in the public interest, or in the exercise of official authority vested in the controller (Article 20(3)). - A controller must provide information on action taken on a request for data portability to the data subject without undue delay, and at the latest within one month of receipt of the request.
+This period may be extended by two further months where requests are numerous or complex (Article 12(3)).